oracle/graal/docs/tools/insight/Insight-Manual.md

 Hello from GraalVM Ruby!
 ```

-It is necessary to start GraalVM's Ruby launcher with the `--polyglot` parameter as the `source-tracing.js` script remains written in JavaScript.
+It is necessary to start GraalVM's Ruby launcher with the `--polyglot` parameter as the _source-tracing.js_ script remains written in JavaScript.

 ## Insights with JavaScript

-As stated in the previous section, GraalVM Insight is not limited to Node.js only.
+As stated in the previous section, GraalVM Insight is not limited to Node.js.
 It is available in all languages runtimes GraalVM provides.
 Try the JavaScript implementation that comes with GraalVM.

-Create the `function-tracing.js` script:
+Create the _function-tracing.js_ script:

 ```js
 var count = 0;